Community building projects

 Although the Zambian economy has steadily grown in recent years, the level of poverty remains stubbornly high.
 Many of Zambia’s children and young people are being forgotten.
 They are falling through the cracks of the education system and without skills and qualifications, their prospects are limited.

 Zambia is a tough place to grow up but there are real opportunities to transform lives.
 Our building projects give local communities access to new, high quality school facilities and clinics.
 The projects offer our construction trainees valuable work experience.
 They put their new skills into practice, helping to strengthen their chance of finding employment and to earn a decent living.

 We carefully consider the environmental impact and energy costs of all our projects.
 We use local building materials, sustainable technologies and improved designs that are appropriate to the local community.
 We build latrines at all our projects to improve the health and well-being of children and encourage more girls to remain in school.
 At projects without clean water, we drill a borehole and install a water pump.

-Planning for 2018 projects at Machaya and Kamaila are now underway.
+Our 2018 community projects at Machaya and Kamaila are now well underway.

 MACHAYA COMMUNITY SCHOOL

 This overcrowded community school for vulnerable children and orphans is being evicted from its current premises at Dudzai village, 10 miles north of Lusaka.
 The school currently uses a rented building owned by a family that lives abroad who have given the school notice to vacate the property.

 Thankfully, the community has managed to secure a new plot in Machaya, an area nearby but we need your support to build a high quality three-classroom block.
 We also want to build new latrines for the children, and add a new pump bringing clean water to the community.